nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This command marks the debts specified from a person in PayMeLah as unpaid.
 Specifying multiple debts will mark all those debts as unpaid.

 **When to use:**<br>
-When you realise that a previously marked-as-paid debt has in fact not been repaid yet, you can use this command to indicate that it is still unpaid.
+When you realise that a debt you had previously [marked as paid](#marking-debts-as-paid-mark) was actually not paid yet, you can use this command to indicate that it is still unpaid.

 **Format:**<br>
 `unmark <person index> debt/<debt index…>`